 ✅ No Grace Period

-As a general guideline, the majority of US businesses who use Paidnice charge interest of 1.5-4% per month or a fixed fee of $20-50.
+As a general guideline, the majority of US businesses who use Paidnice charge annualised interest of 7-8% + the Federal Reserve rate + an admin charge of $50-$75.

-Late fees are a highly effective way to encourage your clients to pay promptly, but it has traditionally been a very manual process.
-Even an accounts receivable software program, like Xero, requires someone to manually input the late fee into each invoice.
+Late fees are a proven and very effective way to encourage your clients to pay on time.
+But it has traditionally been a manual process.
+Even with popular accounting tools, such as QuickBooks or Xero, requires a human to manually input the late fee into each invoice, or to issue a new one.
 That is until Paidnice was created.

-Then, let Paidnice automation do its thing, implementing fees based on your preferences and client groupings.
+Sit back and relax, let Paidnice's powerful late fee automation do its thing, implementing your late fees based on your exact preferences and client groupings.

 Want to see Paidnice in action?
 Watch our tutorial video and learn more about getting started with Paidnice today.

 Please note that the information found in this blog serves to inform but does not constitute legal advice.
-For information specific to your industry, we recommend contacting a legal professional.
+For information specific to your industry, contact a legal professional.